akups/grossjungig/README.md

 ## Welcome to Grossjungig.

+Großjungig AI is reinventing intergenerational co-living in big cities.
+By bringing seniors and young people together, we make the world more connected and promote social cohesion.

 A platform intended to connect seniors with a room to spare in their apartment, with potential tenants who are youth, with the intention of mutual support and reducing loneliness whilst offering lower rent prices for the youth.